Vinz68/NeoPixel-Stair/README.md

-# NeoPixel-Stair & NeoPixel-Breathing-Rings
+# NeoPixel-Stairs & NeoPixel-BreathingRings
 2 Arduino programs for the NeoPixel led strips and rings.

-## NeoPixel-Stair - functions
+## NeoPixel-Stairs - functions
 Stair LedLights, using NeoPixel Ledstrips and an Arduino.

 - drives a configurable number of led-strips (one ledstrip per step)